Injury, disability, and death cases are hard on people and their families.

 4. Relentless Effort and Infinite Compassion

 We’ve all seen the “We Care” commercials, right?
 They seem so fake.
 Well, your lawyer shouldn’t be fake.
+And, you’re lawyer shouldn’t seem fake.
 It is impossible to represent a human being and accomplish a good result if we don’t believe in our client.
 At Osterbind Law, we are very selective about who we represent.

 We only represent people we believe in.

 Let me say that again, we only represent people we believe in.

 Other lawyers will take any case that comes in the door because, well, you got to pay the bills.
 But we flip that belief around: we pay our bills by only representing those people we believe in.

 There are good cases and bad cases.
 We will fight tooth and nail for the people who deserve it the most.
 Our clients are not the stereotypical injury and disability victims.
 Our clients are survivors.
 They want to do the right thing.
 And they want the insurance company to do the right thing too.
 Our strength comes from within.
 Because doing the right thing is ingrained in our being.
 It is part of our core values and we expect our team and our clients to share our values.

 Do you want to meet us?
 Do you want us to consider taking your case?